Many years ago, they were only limited to European bedrooms, but today, duvets and their covers are used in households all around the globe.

 When it comes to fastening; should you choose: poppers, buttons, zips or strings?

-From a young age, we’ve been taught to always tie our shoelaces; tying laces are something we have taken with us into adulthood – the smartest of shoes have laces and when we tie them, they stay put for hours to come; when we were young, we were very active but they[laces] rarely came undone, even during high intense activities such as running .
+Why our first range has string-tie fasteners?
+From a young age, we’ve been taught to always tie our shoelaces; tying laces are something we have taken with us into adulthood – the smartest of shoes have laces and when we tie them, they stay put for hours to come. when we were young, we were very active but they[laces] rarely came undone, even during high-intensity activities such as running.

-Professional athletes rely on this old shoe-fastening technique at the most career defining competitions.
+Professional athletes rely on this old shoe-fastening technique at the most career-defining moments.